BIDData/BIDMach/readme_gui.md

 git clone https://github.com/BIDData/BIDMach.git
 cd BIDMach
 git checkout gui
+mvn package
 ```

-First download the models.tar.gz and data.tar.gz from the google drive.
+First download the models.tar.gz and data.tar.gz from the google drive (https://goo.gl/vqc3rJ)

 Extract the models.tar.gz at the BIDMach folder.
 Extract the data.tar.gz to somewhere you like.

-Before running these scripts, config the `traindir` variable as the right data location.
+Before running these scripts, config the `traindir` variable in the scripts as the right data location.
 Change `pretrain_model_dir`  and `pretrain_discriminator_dir` if you extract models into different location.

 DEMO for mnist:
 ```